WoD5E-Developers/wod5e/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:

-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error
+Steps to reproduce the behavior (ex.
+"I open this actor, click this button" with screenshots provided to help us track down the issue

 **Expected behavior**
-A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

-**Desktop (please complete the following information):**

-- Browser [e.g. chrome, safari]
+What should be happening when everything is working correctly?

+**User Information**

+- Browser:
-- FoundryVTT Version [e.g. 22]
+- FoundryVTT Version:
-- Foundry-V5 Version [e.g. 22]
+- World of Darkness 5e system Version:

 **Additional context**
 Add any other context about the problem here.